Promises in JavaScript

 );

-In the previous example, we have been using the Fetch API which works by using promises.
-We can however create our own promise function as well:
+In the previous example we used the Fetch API, which works with promises.
+But you can create your own promise function too:

 function myPromise() {